Skarlso/blogsource/content/blog/2019-01-23-living-with-a-parser.md

 Incidentally this also solved the problem where the json path contained a number but since everything is a string this, also did not equal: `'1' == 1`.

-Since first the string needed to be an Integer more videly a Number.
+Since first the string needed to be a Number.

 # Supporting regexes